 Spray Rose Selections and More Upcoming Varieties

-The codes, too, feature quite an amazing array that one has to be there to see.
-These varieties, still in the evaluation phase, show enough promise to be worth noting.
+The codes, too, feature quite an amazing array.
+These varieties, still in the evaluation phase, show enough promise.
 They come in different colors and forms, with qualities that might just make them the next commercial success.
 The Open Days give you a chance to see all these potential floral stars before most of the market even knows they exist.

 A Floral Supporting Cast